Avoiding a GenServer Pitfall

 Task.async

-Therefore there are three total copies of this data.
+Therefore, there are three total copies of this data.
 If the data in question is small, such as an atom or integer, this is not of much concern.
-However, if the data is larger, say a struct with a large number of fields or nested structures, creating two additional copies of that data may consume more memory than you would be comfortable allocating.
+However, if the data is larger (e.g., a struct with a large number of fields or nested structures) creating two additional copies of that data may consume more memory than you are comfortable allocating.

-It is, as a general note, a best practice to send as little data in messages as possible for this reason (e.g. send an ID that can be used to fetch a struct rather than the struct itself).
+It is, as a general note, a best practice to send as little data in messages as possible for this reason (e.g., prefer sending an ID that can be used to fetch a struct rather than the struct itself).

 In Sum #